3.1 What is Child and Family Connections (CFC)

 - Maintaining a directory of non-EI financial resources and support services for use with families;

-- Maintaining permanent records for each child referred for a minimum of six years, in accordance with EI record-keeping requirements; Facilitating Local Interagency Council activities (See CFC SUPPORT SERVICES/Local Interagency Council Coordination section for details);
+- Maintaining permanent records for each child referred for a minimum of six years, in accordance with EI record-keeping requirements; Facilitating Local Interagency Council (LIC) activities (See Chapter 4- CFC Support Services, 4.8 & 4.9 for details);

 - Assisting families in accessing non-EI financial resources and support services by making appropriate referrals while the child is enrolled with the EI Services System and at transition.
 Children found ineligible should be offered referrals for non-EI community resources prior to case closure;